LennartHennigs/Button2/README.md

 ### Creating A Custom Button State Handler

-- Out of the box *Button2* supports regular hardware buttons as well as the built-in capacative touch ones of the ESP32.
+- Out of the box *Button2* supports regular hardware buttons.
-- If you want to add other button types you need to define your own `byte _getState()` function for it.
+- If you want to add other button types you need to define your own function that tracks the state of the button.
 - Use `setButtonStateFunction()` to assign it to your *Button2* instance
-- Don't forget to initalize the button as this cannot be handled by *Button2*
+- Make the button pin 'VIRTUAL', i.e. by calling  `button.begin(VIRTUAL_PIN);`
-- and make the button pin 'VIRTUAL', e.g. via  `button.begin(VIRTUAL_PIN);`
+- And don't forget to initalize the button as this cannot be handled by *Button2*
-- See [CustomButtonStateHandler.ino](https://github.com/LennartHennigs/Button2/blob/master/examples/CustomButtonStateHandler/CustomButtonStateHandler.ino) and [M5StackCore2CustomHandler](https://github.com/LennartHennigs/Button2/blob/master/examples/M5StackCore2CustomHandler/M5StackCore2CustomHandler.ino) examples for more details
+- See [ESP32CapacitiveTouch.ino](https://github.com/LennartHennigs/Button2/blob/master/examples/ESP32CapacitiveTouch/ESP32CapacitiveTouch.ino), [M5StackCore2CustomHandler](https://github.com/LennartHennigs/Button2/blob/master/examples/M5StackCore2CustomHandler/M5StackCore2CustomHandler.ino), and [CustomButtonStateHandler.ino](https://github.com/LennartHennigs/Button2/blob/master/examples/CustomButtonStateHandler/CustomButtonStateHandler.ino) as examples.

 ### Removing detection of click types for good